WorldAfterCapital/WorldAfterCapital/Appendix.md

 ![Car Production](assets/car-production.png)

-Source: Chamber of Commerce of the United States, 1973; Bureau of Transportation Statistics, 2017
+Source: Chamber of Commerce of the United States, 1973; Bureau of Transportation Statistics, 2017; Organization of Motor Vehicle Manufacturers, 2021

 Again, we can see a roughly twofold increase relative to the 1970s and a greater than 10x increase if we go back further.
 This chart has an important feature worth pointing out now: There is a dip to near zero production in the mid-1940s corresponding to World War II.